MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-add-rich-card-attachments.md

 ---
 title: Add rich card attachments to messages | Microsoft Docs
-description: Learn how to add rich cards to messages using the Bot Builder SDK for .NET.
+description: Learn how to add rich cards to messages using the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani